 - Ligne 5: Bobigny Pablo Picasso to Place d’Italie

-For buses, see the Paris Bus Map.
+For buses, see the Paris Bus Map to plan ahead.

 From Charles de Gaulle Airport the easiest and fastest route goes via Tours taking 3 hrs 50 mins.